 Common causes of fire

 Cooking is the leading cause of fires in the home, responsible for around half of all accidental dwelling fires.
-Fires can start when you’re distracted, when cooking is left unattended, or when flammable items are too close to the hob or oven.
+Fires can start when you’re distracted, when cooking is left unattended, or when flammable items are too close to the hob or oven or to a heater.

 Electrical faults and faulty appliances cause a significant number of fires.
 Overloaded sockets, damaged cables, and older appliances can all pose serious risks.